 Aviya doesn’t charge for delivery and there are no additional fees if you decide to return your mattress during the trial period – you’ll receive a full refund of your purchase.
 Many competitors charge a mandatory $99 for delivery and do not refund the fee if you return the mattress during the trial period.

 All of our mattresses are made by our team in one factory.
 We control every aspect of your product experience to ensure quality.
-In contrast, many of our competitors use a network of third party contractors in different locations across the country to manufacturer their mattresses, often causing quality control issues.
+In contrast, many of our competitors use a network of

 The Aviya foundation is a heavy duty construction that uses 12 cross slats, each at 2.5” wide (versus the industry standard 1.5”).
 Many competitors only use 5-7 cross slats in their foundation.
 They may also charge an upcharge for their split foundations while Aviya offers it as a standard option with no additional fee.